 What Happens to my Assets when I file for Bankruptcy?

 When you file for personal bankruptcy in Ontario, you do not lose all of your assets.
-Your bankruptcy trustee will review your financial situation and determine which of your assets are exempt.
+Your Licensed Insolvency Trustee will review your financial situation and determine which of your assets are exempt.
 Assets that are not exempt or secured will be taken and sold by the trustee and the proceeds will be used to compensate your creditors.
 You may be able to keep additional assets if you compensate your trustee for their value.

 What Assets are Exempt in a Personal Bankruptcy in Ontario?